barikuz/Ototeks/README.md

 ---

-## ⚙️ Quick Setup
+## ⚙️ Developer Setup (Source Code)

-Since the project is built on **Database First** approach, setting up the SQL environment is the only requirement.
+If you want to modify or build the project from source, follow these steps:

 ### 1. Database Initialization
 * The project includes a full database creation script.